Label305/Auja/README.md

 `bower install`

-Now RequieJS, Fluxxor, React and other dependencies should have been downloaded to the `bower_components` directory and we can continue to compile the JS using jsx.
+Now RequireJS, Fluxxor, React and other dependencies should have been downloaded to the `bower_components` directory and we can continue to compile the JS using jsx.
 If you don't have jsx installed yet run:

 `npm install -g react-tools`